Fashion Institute of Technology: Academic facilities

 The Fred P. Pomerantz Art and Design Center offers facilities for design studies: photography studios with black-and-white darkrooms, painting rooms, a sculpture studio, a printmaking room, a graphics laboratory, display and exhibit design rooms, life-sketching rooms, and a model-making workshop.
 The Shirley Goodman Resource Center houses the Museum at FIT and the Library/Media Services, with references for history, sociology, technology, art, and literature; international journals and periodicals; sketchbooks and records donated by designers, manufacturers, and merchants; slides, tapes, and periodicals; and a clipping file.
 The Gladys Marcus Library provides access to books, periodicals, DVDs and non-print materials, and houses Fashion Institute of Technology Special Collections and College Archives.
 FIT also has many computer labs for student use.
 The Instructional Media Services Department provides audiovisual and TV support and an in-house TV studio.
 Student work is also displayed throughout the campus.
-Fashion shows featuring the work of graduating B.F.A. students occur each academic year.
+Fashion shows featuring the work of graduating Bachelor of Fine Arts students occur each academic year.

 The Design/Research Lighting Laboratory, a development facility for interior design and other academic disciplines, features 400 commercially available lighting fixtures controlled by a computer.
 The Annette Green/Fragrance Foundation Laboratory is an environment for the study of fragrance development.